Take a RISKY CHANCE on Three Cities!

-We’re changing that by making it our mission to spread Serious Metal Illness to every single person we meet.
+They’ve also made it their mission to spread Serious MEtAL Illness to every single person they meet!

 What is Serious Metal Illness?

-Serious Metal Illness is that feeling you get when you’re speeding down the highway in an ’85 Camaro blasting your favorite riff.
-It’s that first sip out of an ice cold can o’ Budweiser on a hot summer day at the track.
-It’s when you take Animal House, Wayne’s World, and Roadhouse and blend them into a delicious $5 milkshake with a splash or 10 of Maker’s Mark.
+Serious MEtAL Illness is that feeling you get speeding down the highway in an ’85 Camaro blasting your favorite riff.
+It’s that first sip out of an ice cold can o’ Corn Syrup Lite on a hot summer day.
+It’s when you blend Animal House, Wayne’s World, and Roadhouse into a delicious $5 milkshake with a splash or 10 of Maker’s Mark.

-Serious Metal Illness is about rockin’, being rad, and enjoying life.
-In times like these, I think we could all stand to catch a little bit of the illness!
+Serious MEtAL Illness is about lovin’ life and being rad, and in times like these, everyone could stand to catch a little bit of the illness!

 Three Cities Is…